-From September 22nd to 27th, Pope Francis will be visiting the United States.
-Based on his office, his personal popularity, and the media's fascination with spinning the free-speaking Pope's comments to seemingly counter orthodox Catholic teachings, expect mega-news coverage during Pope Francis' visit.
+From September 22 to 27, 2015, Pope Francis visited the United States.
+Based on his office, his personal popularity, and the media's fascination with spinning the free-speaking Pope's comments to seemingly counter orthodox Catholic teachings, his trip received mega-news coverage.

 I don't often directly write about my Catholic faith here.
 I have, however, introduced spirituality as an occasional theme.
 Anything about faith I try to link to strategy, creativity, and innovation, all pillar topics for our work and the blog.
 These connections aren’t difficult to make, having discovered over the past decade that my Catholic faith positively and meaningfully influences every aspect of how I think and what I do, even in business.

-Since Pope Francis’ US visit will place Catholicism at the top of the news this week, we’ll use this opportunity to share how faith can underpin and inform one’s life as a Catholic business person.
+In light of the Pope Francis’ US visit, I want to take this opportunity to share how faith can underpin and inform one’s life as a Catholic business person.
 I’ll share real-life examples that touch on strategy, creativity, innovation, and EVEN social media and content marketing.

 Forming a Catholic Business Person through Daily Mass